elastic/apm-agent-dotnet/CONTRIBUTING.md

     In the pull request,
     choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
-    Also mention the number of the issue where discussion has taken place, eg "Closes #123".
+    Also mention the number of the issue where the discussion has taken place, eg "Closes #123".

 5. Be patient